George Granville Bradley

 Punch cartoon of Bradley, on his appointment to Westminster.
 The caption reads, "Bless Thee!
 Thou Art Translated!"

-George Granville Bradley (11 December 1821 – 13 March 1903) was an English divine, scholar, and schoolteacher, who was Dean of Westminster (1881–1902).
+George Granville Bradley (11 December 1821 – 13 March 1903) was an English Anglican priest, scholar, and schoolteacher, who was Master of University College, Oxford (1870–1881) and Dean of Westminster (1881–1902).

 Life

-Bradley was a son of the preacher Charles Bradley (1789–1871), vicar of Glasbury, a noted evangelical Anglican preacher and leader of the so-called Clapham Sect.Charles had thirteen children (twelve surviving) by his first wife, who died in 1831, and nine by his second wife Emma Linton.
-George Bradley was among the elder sons; his younger half-brothers included philosopher Francis Herbert Bradley (1846–1924), and literary scholar Andrew Cecil Bradley (1851–1935).
+He was a son of Charles Bradley (1789–1871), vicar of Glasbury, a noted evangelical Anglican preacher.
+Of 13 children of Charles Bradley by his first wife, George Granville Bradley was among the elder sons; his younger half-brothers included F. H. Bradley and A. C. Bradley.

 Bradley was educated at Rugby under Thomas Arnold.
-He won an open scholarship at University College, Oxford, where in 1844 Bradley gained a first-class degree in literae humaniores.
-He was immediately elected to a Fellowship at University and, in the following year, won the Chancellor's prize for the Latin essay.
-He was an assistant master at Rugby from 1846 to 1858, when he succeeded G.E.L.
+He won an open scholarship at University College, Oxford, where in 1844, Bradley gained a first-class degree in literae humaniores.
+He was immediately elected to a Fellowship at University College and, in the following year, won the Chancellor's prize for the Latin essay.
+He was an assistant master at Rugby School from 1846 to 1858, when he succeeded G.E.L.
 Cotton as Headmaster of Marlborough College in Wiltshire.
 In the same year he look Holy Orders.

 In 1870, Bradley was elected Master of his old college at Oxford.
 Under his mastership, he and the fellows of the college celebrated its apocryphal thousandth anniversary since its supposed founding by Alfred the Great.
-In 1874 he was appointed examining chaplain to the Archbishop of Canterbury, Dr Archibald Campbell Tait, under whom he had served at Rugby.
-In 1874 and 1875 he was Select Preacher at Oxford; he was also Honorary Chaplain to the Queen, becoming Chaplain in Ordinary in 1876.
-In 1878 he was chosen as the first chairman of the Association for the Education of Women, which aimed to promote the education of women at the university.
+In 1874, he was appointed examining chaplain to the Archbishop of Canterbury, Dr Archibald Campbell Tait, under whom he had served at Rugby School.
+In 1874 and 1875, he was Select Preacher at Oxford; he was also Honorary Chaplain to the Queen, becoming Chaplain in Ordinary in 1876.
+At University College, he supported Christian Cole originally from the Sierra Leone Colony and Protectorate, when he joined the college in 1877.
+Cole was the first black African to be awarded a degree at Oxford University, and went on to be the first black African barrister to practise in the English law courts.
+In 1878, Bradley was chosen as the first chairman of the Association for the Education of Women, which aimed to promote the education of women at the university.